EdupageAPI/edupage-api/README.md

 edupage = Edupage("Subdomain (Name) of your school", "Username or E-Mail", "Password") edupage.login()

-# Note: This list doesn't have to be sorted!
-students = edupage.get_students()
+students = edupage.get_students() # This list is usually sorted alphabetically

-# Sort the list by student numbers
+# Sort the list by student's numbers
 students.sort(key = EduStudent.__sort__)

 for student in students: